srinandan/hybrid-network-policies/README.md

 This installation assumes:

 1. A single Apigee org
   a.
-Change the org name in this [kustomization.yaml](./org/kustomization.yaml) file and this [kustomization.yaml](./env/kustomization.yaml)
+Change the org name in this [kustomization.yaml](./bases/org/kustomization.yaml#L9) file.
 2. A single Apigee environment in that org
   a.
-Change the org and environment this [kustomization.yaml](./env/kustomization.yaml)
+Change the environment name in this [kustomization.yaml](./bases/orgs/envs/test/kustomization.yaml#L7) file.
 3. The product is installed on default namespaces:
   a. `apigee-system` - for the Apigee deployment controller and admissionhooks
   b. `apigee` - for all Apigee runtime components